hoshiyosan/python-package-template/README.md

-# Python package structure
+# Python package template

-> Example structure of python project for automatic deployment on PyPI
+> Example structure of python project for automatic deployment on PyPI.

 ## Repository configuration